flgkd/integer-linear-programming-notes/notes/07-lagrangian-relaxation-and-duality.md

 The word “penalty” is useful for intuition, but these are not arbitrary penalty coefficients.
 The multipliers are decision variables of the dual problem and are optimized systematically.

-### 2.3 Why Does the Dual Function Provide a Lower Bound?
+### 2.3 Why Does the Dual Function Provide a Lower Bound?⭐

 Let $x$ be feasible for the original minimization problem.